kata-strofi-gr/offlineVER/README.md

 ### 1. User Authentication & Account Management

 - **Login/Logout:**
   Ensures that only authorized users can access the system.
-Unauthorized access is redirected to a login page.
+Unauthorized access is redirected to the login page.
 - **Account Creation:**
   Administrators create accounts for rescuers, while citizens register through the public interface.
 Registration includes geolocation data for accurate mapping.